 Haunting stories from the Soviet-Afghan War from the winner of the Nobel Prize in Literature

-- A new translation based on the updated and expanded text -
+- A new translation based on the revised text -

 - Penguin Classics